aforward/puzzles/README.md

 Given a list of words L and a word W, return a list of words from L that are anagrams of W.

+### 4. Shuffle a Deck of Cards

+Write a module to create and shuffle a deck of cards.